SabaTabatabaee/Neural-Mass-model-for-Epilepsy/README.md

 - 👋 Hi, I’m Saba
-- 👀 I’m interested in Machine Learning, Neuroscience and Signal Processing
+- 👀 I’m interested in Machine Learning, Neuroscience, Image and Signal Processing
 - 📫 How to reach me : sabatabatabaee72@gmail.com